serverless/event-gateway/contrib/README.md

-# Event Gateway Helm chart
+# Event Gateway on Kubernetes

 This chart deploys the Event Gateway with etcd onto a Kubernetes cluster.
 Please note, the default instructions expect an existing kubernetes cluster that supports loadbalancers, such as GKE.
 If your environment doesn't have a loadbalancer